ab4d/Ab4d.SharpEngine.Samples.Web/README.md

 ### Additional samples and documentation

 This version of the samples project only demonstrates how to initialize the SharpEngine for the Blazor app.
-It creates a very simple 3D scene and shows how to use camera controller and do some hit testing.
+It creates a simple 3D scene and demonstrates how to use the camera controller and perform hit testing.

 But it does not demonstrate all the features of the engine.
-This will be done in the future versions of the project.
+This will be done in future versions of the project.

 The Ab4d.SharpEngine.Web library is going to implement all the features of the Ab4d.SharpEngine for desktop and mobile apps.
-Because it uses the same code (linked files), using the implemented features is the same as with a desktop version.
+Because it uses the same code (linked files), using the implemented features is the same as with the desktop version.

-Therefore, for the full demonstration of the engine, please check the samples for the desktop and mobile devices (https://github.com/ab4d/Ab4d.SharpEngine.Samples) and online help (https://www.ab4d.com/help/SharpEngine/html/R_Project_Ab4d_SharpEngine.htm).
+Therefore, for a full demonstration of the engine, please check the samples for desktop and mobile devices (https://github.com/ab4d/Ab4d.SharpEngine.Samples) and online help (https://www.ab4d.com/help/SharpEngine/html/R_Project_Ab4d_SharpEngine.htm).

-To see what features are already implemented see the "Implementation details" below or use IntelliSense to see what classes are available.
+To see what features are already implemented, see the "Implementation details" below or use IntelliSense to see what classes are available.

-### Implementation details and roadmap
+### Roadmap and Implementation details

-**beta2** version is planned for October 2025.
+**Beta 2** version is planned for October 2025.
 **v1.0** is planned to be released before the end of 2025.

 Namespace implementation status (compared to desktop and mobile Ab4d.SharpEngine):